 We've been lobbying the industry regulator Ofgem for some time to put pressure on suppliers to make CEDs more visible.
 Measures are slowly creeping in, but until there's full compliance you'll have to be fully engaged to know when to act.

 Using a switching service for your energy supply can be extremely beneficial because, unlike the supplier itself, a switching service actuallywantsyou to take action at the right time.
 This means they will do everything possible to make sure you do not roll over onto inflated rates.
 The solution may be to set up a new fixed-term contract with your existing supplier but, because a third party (unlike the supplier) is totally impartial, it could also mean switching.
 During your renewal window you are completely free to shop around, and there is absolutely no chance your gas or electricity supply will be interrupted due to a change of supplier.

 There are six major suppliers - and at least six smaller ones - competing for your business, so recruiting a service that offers knowledge of thewhole marketalmost inevitably leads to an energy deal you're happy about.

 Image credit: HowardLake

 Jonathan Elliott is Make It Cheaper's CEO and founder.
-He recognises that small businesses are the lifeblood of the British economy, and is passionate about saving them as much time and money as possible, boosting their profits and prospects for growth.
+He recognises that small businesses are the lifeblood of the British economy, and is passionate about making it easy for them to save time and money, boost their profits and improve prospects for growth.
 As a vocal campaigner for fair treatment of SMEs by utility companies, Jonathan collected ‘SME Consumer Champion’ & ‘Most Trusted’ at the 2013 Energy Live Consultancy Awards.